 Dr Bramati-Castellarin has been an international speaker at a variety of osteopathic conferences and her research has been published in scientific journals.

-She is a former lecturer at BCOM and at present is an active member of the Brazilian Osteopathic Committee for the Olympic and Paralympic Games Rio-2016 and co-directs the Brazilian Osteopathic Centre for Research and Advanced Techniques -COBRA.
+She is a former lecturer at BCOM and was an active member of the Brazilian Osteopathic Committee for the Olympic and Paralympic Games Rio-2016 and is a research consultant the Brazilian Osteopathic Centre for Research and Advanced Techniques -COBRA.